How to Change Tax Class in Germany

 • ID (Personalausweis) or passport (Reisepass).

-• Marriage certificate (Heiratsurkunde) if applicable.
+• Marriage certificate (Heiratsurkunde), if applicable.

 • Tax Identification Number (Steueridentifikationsnummer).

-• Proof of Address (Anmeldung).
+• Proof of address (Anmeldung).

-Where to Apply
+Where to Apply to Change Your Tax Class

 How to Change Your Tax Class in Germany: The Process

-1. Log into Elster: Germany’s online tax portal at elster.de.
+1. Log into Elster: Go to elster.de.

 b) How to Change Your Tax Class in Person at the Finanzamt